 From the above statement, it is evident that, firstly, Baosteel claims that it is not only an advocator of, but is also dedicated to, environmental protection.
-By stating that, identifies itself as a responsible actor.
+By stating that, Baosteel justifies its involvement in environmental protection and thus implicitly identifies itself as a responsible actor.
 It then lists five commitments, and states that, to be environmental-friendly is the way towards achieving sustainable development, and also the way that they can achieve harmonious development.
 It further declares that environmentally friendly operation is the principle of its development strategy, workflow and daily operations.
 The statements impress upon the reader that the company's activities are environmentally friendly by default, as environmentally friendly operation is an intrinsic aspect of its business operations, and is a prerequisite for business.